 Review of the Veterinary Service Standards - Public Consultation

 A full review of the Veterinary Service Standards (the Standards) has been underway since 2021.
 This included a survey of the profession and other stakeholders aimed at understanding priorities and identifying particular issues and concerns with the current Standards.
 The fully revised draft Standards have been available for a period of public consultation, which is now closed.

-closing on 7 December 2022.
-The objectives of the public consultation are to:
+The objectives of the public consultation were to:

 Identify issues relating to accessibility, practicality, relevance and comprehension for users of the new Standards;